Saturday, August 26, 2006

 here

-I could've written hundreds of pages on the problems with NASE, but the last thing I'll point out is that MEGA/NASE and Midwest/Alliance were each fined $75,000 a couple years ago by the Colorado division of insurance for misleading consumers about their health coverage, among other sales violations.
-You can read more about that here.
+MEGA/NASE and Midwest/Alliance were each fined $75,000 a couple years ago by the Colorado division of insurance for misleading consumers about their health coverage, among other sales violations.
+Read more about that here.

 Monday, August 21, 2006